korchoon/rollback/README.md

-# IScopes - a better way to Dispose
+# Rollback - a better way to Dispose

-The IScope is new resource management, decoupling pattern, an alternative to Dispose.
+The Rollback is new resource management, decoupling pattern, an alternative to Dispose.
 It's a container where you put actions that will be executed on Dispose.

 The examples are intented for Unity developers.
 However, source code doesn't have any dependencies, so you could use it in vanilla C#.